KOTORCommunityPatches/K1_Community_Patch/README.md

 * Several quests aren't properly ended if you are banned from Manaan: [Proper Manaan Quest Endings 1.0](http://deadlystream.com/forum/files/file/557-proper-manaan-quest-endings/)
 * If doing Juhani’s dialog in the wrong order, it was possible to block any further progress
 * The second Xor encounter is unavailable on Tatooine
-* The second Xor encounter was impossible to start if you first meet him and his goons without Juhani in the party

 ### KOTOR 1 Restoration Team:
 * Bastila would not show you the fourth vision if you travelled to all four planets before the Leviathan [K1R](https://deadlystream.com/files/file/558-kotor-1-restoration/) [ISSUE #10](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/10)